 Although there are still many gaps in the literature, there is already a wealth of writing in English on Central Asia and the Silk Road.
-In the links below I delve deeper in country-specific books.
+Many of these books have been translated widely.
+In the links below we delve deeper in country-specific books.
 The list I have compiled here focuses on the best books for introductory reading by the general interested reader/traveler.

 1. The Way of the World – Nicholas Bouvier